georgedobreff/discord-llm-bot/README.md

 * Voice integration with natural conversational ability.
 A secondary LLM decides whether the conversation warrants a response from Lilly or not.
 Perfect for having conversations with friends without getting constantly interrupted by Lilly.
 Due to limitations imposed by Discord this only works in a server voice channel.
 Calling the bot on a DM is impossible.

+* Can process images and GIF embeds from users and respond to them accurately.

 ## Installation

 ### Discord App Setup